beyond-all-reason/teiserver/documents/planned_designs/clustering.md

 ##### Per node processes
 We can't have N processes for every process such as ConsulServer processes, these need to be placed on a single node and communicated with via PubSub.
 At the same time we do want to have 1 central process per node without overlapping actions, e.g. CoordinatorServer.

+We can use Swarm/Horde to run a process with a single name and have it automatically get pushed over to other nodes when the host node goes down.
+At the same time we can have a per-node process by not using the Swarm/Horde supervisor.

 ## List/explanation of steps to take
 ##### Propagate data